BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

 * The entry in position 1,1 (1st row, 1st column) must be left empty.

-The first row (from position 2 to position m+1) must include sample IDs.
+	<\t> The first row (from position 2 to position m+1) must include sample IDs.

 	The first column (from position 2 to position n+1) must include variant IDs.

 	Each remaining entry in position i,j includes the VF of variant i in sample j.

 **Warning** : VERSO STEP #2 does not process or impute missing values (e.g., NA or NaN).